On the Fast Track to Full Gold Open Access

-The certification service that is being payed for either needs to cost less, or there will be some tumultuous events in Academia, or perhaps nothing that would stop this negative trend would happen and we will indeed end up in a world of pay-or-perish.
+The certification service that is being paid for either needs to cost less, or there will be some tumultuous events in academia, or perhaps nothing that would stop this negative trend would happen, and we will indeed end up in a world of pay-or-perish.

-Out of the mentioned models the first and the third are likely the most appealing, with this needed to be negotiated in some way, however as the history has showed, publishers are not exactly easy negotiators, what Donald Knuth himself found out when arguing price with the largest scientific publisher. \cite{Knuth2003,Elsevier2010} Which presents one more reason for a multifaceted approach to publishing.
+Out of the mentioned models, the first and third are likely the most appealing, with this needing to be negotiated in some way; however, as history has shown, publishers are not exactly easy negotiators, as Donald Knuth himself found out when arguing price with the largest scientific publisher. \cite{Knuth2003,Elsevier2010} Which presents one more reason for a multifaceted approach to publishing.